Set in the Chicago music scene in the early ‘90s, when CDs were king, the Internet was a rumor, and your phone stayed home.

 He sought the advice of a club soundman, sober 7 years.
 “Do you still enjoy drinking?”
 Yeah, Walt said.
 “Then you’re not ready.
 You’ve gotta drink when you hate it.
 That’s when you’ve hit bottom.”

 Cool, Walt thought, then got hammered.
+At least he didn’t day-drink, Walt rationalized.
+Didn’t crack a beer until three o’clock in the evening.
 Finally, after about a year of it, Sally put her foot down.
 “I think you may be an alcoholic,” she said.
 “I can’t take any more of this.”

 Walt promised to quit drinking and didn’t touch booze for a month.
 Then, the night Los Lobos played the Riviera, he was backstage and the left-handed guitarist with the shades handed him an ice cold Heineken from a glistening ice chest.
-After the band left, Walt stuffed those green monsters in his jacket and had a private party at a bus top bench.
-Next morning at home: darts!
+After the band left, Walt stuffed those green monsters in his jacket and had a private party at home.
+Next morning: darts!
 But Walt came up with a new qualifier.
 He would not drink unless it was part of an experience, like a member of a favorite band handing him a beer backstage.
 Other examples: visiting New Orleans or an Iggy concert.
 Walt wouldn’t drink as habit anymore, but, you know, there’s nothing wrong with an occasional exemption to heighten an adventure.

 So, the next day Sally came home from work and Walt was sitting on the couch in his underwear with a spent six-pack on the coffee table.
 “Oh, my gosh!
 What an experience!” she mocked.
 “The lights!
 The colors!”